fodermeg/Cooling-Tower---650/README.md

 # Cooling Tower- Area 650 - RTD Installation
 Cooling Tower RTD Installation

-This is the data manager installed on Area 650: Cooling Tower.
+This is the Profibus data manager installed on Area 650: Cooling Tower.
 This display shows 6 temperatures in various places on the cooling tower.
 The temperature measurements are taken from 6 separate 3-wire RTDs.

 Manufacturer: Endress+Hauser